antrea-io/antrea/docs/design/windows-design.md

 ### OVS bridge interface configuration

 Since OVS is also responsible for taking charge of the network of the host, an interface for the OVS bridge is required on which the host network settings are configured.
-It is created and enabled when creating the OVS bridge, and the MAC address should be changed to be the same as the uplink interface.
-Then the IP address and the route entries originally configured on the uplink interface should also be migrated to the interface.
+The virtual network adapter which is created when creating the HNS Network is used as the OVS bridge interface.
+The virtual network adapter is renamed as the expected OVS bridge name, then the OVS bridge port is created.
+Hence, OVS can find the virtual network adapter with the name and attach it directly.
+Windows host has configured the virtual network adapter with IP, MAC and route entries which were originally on the uplink interface when creating the HNSNetwork, as a result, no extra manual IP/MAC/Route configurations on the OVS bridge are needed.

 The packets that are sent to/from the Windows host should be forwarded on this interface.
 So the OVS bridge is also a valid entry point into the OVS pipeline.
 A special ofport number 65534 (named as LOCAL) for the